Divorce Committed to Protecting Your Interests

 Proof of Service and Response

-When a party files for divorce they also need to file for a proof of service of process.
+When a party files for divorce, they also need to file proof of service of process.
 This document proves that a copy of the divorce petition was given to the other party.
-This can be done through a process server, or by a lawyer.
+After service, the responding spouse files a Response, indicating agreement or disagreement on key issues such as:

 Negotiation